All Episodes

 And if one point of view was expressed, the other had to be expressed as well.

-And there was also a provision that personal attacks uh would be uh uh people victimized by those that have the chance to reply and respond and so forth.
+And there was also a provision that personal attacks would be, people victimized by those would have the chance to reply and respond and so forth.

-They just can't deal with losing, and they think that talk radio is the biggest thorn in their side, and so they want to silence it rather than try to beat it, because they can't.
+They just can't deal with losing, and they think that talk radio is the biggest thorn in their side.

 They've demonstrated they can't even get close to even getting noticed, much less be competitive on radio.

-So the uh reintroduction of fairness doctrine is not going to happen with Bush in the White House, but after 08, you never know.
+So the reintroduction of Fairness Doctor is not going to happen with Bush in the White House, but after 08, you never know.

-I I think it's it's a long shot anyway, but it's something worth remaining vigilant to, because there's no question if they had a chance they would do it.
+I think it's a long shot anyway, but it's something worth remaining vigilant to because there's no question if they had a chance, they would do it.

 Look at all the different channels you have on television.